aparafita/aparafita.github.io/_pages/cv.md

   * Led the AI department, building ML solutions for business applications.

 * Jan.
 2017 – Jun.
 2017, Sep.
 2019 – Jul.
 2022: **Associate Professor**, at Universitat de Barcelona.
-  * Teaching in the “Databases”, “Introduction to Programming”, “Data Structures”, and “Computer Science New Applications” subjects.
+  * Teaching in the “Databases”, “Programming I”, “Data Structures”, and “Workshop on New Uses of Computers” subjects.

 * Jul.
 2018 – Dec.
 2018: **Data Scientist**, at Satellogic.
   * Development of predictive Deep Learning systems based on satellite imagery.